Zhuolu-Hou/POS-GIFT/README.md

 # POS-GIFT
-If you use this implementation please cite: Zhuolu Hou et al.: "POS-GIFT: A Geometric and Intensity-Invariant Feature Transformation for Multimodal Images" ISPRS Journal
+This is the core code for our submission to ISPRS Journal of Photogrammetry and Remote Sensing titled "POS-GIFT: A Geometric and Intensity-Invariant Feature Transformation for Multimodal Images".